LeoVigin/integration-web/README.md

 # Integration Web
 <img width="1901" height="912" alt="image" src="https://github.com/user-attachments/assets/fa652de7-bb96-4296-b36a-d97c04983d2a" />
-This project is a small interface where we had to make a maquette in Sass using Vite.
+This project is a small interface prototype based on a mockup and implemented using Tailwind and Nuxt.

 ## Installation & Start
 - Download the folder or clone the repository using